fallahn/xygine/tutorial/part_6/readme.md

     m_gameScene.addDirector<FXDirector>(m_resources);

-Don't forget that `m_resources` needs to be passed to the function so that it is correctly forwaded to the `FXDirector` constructor.
+Don't forget that `m_resources` needs to be passed to the function so that it is correctly forwarded to the `FXDirector` constructor.

 That's it!
 Build and run the game, and when a `Block` is destroyed you should now see a small shower of sparks and hear a sound play!